bedardbrandon928/National-Unity-and-Prosperity-Accord-NUPA/governance/Auditor_Log_Mar_2026.md

  * ​Initial Concern: Centralized oversight would lead to "Elite Capture," where local leaders or "Godfathers" divert the 80% yield.

  * ​The Reaffirmation: The system utilizes VQPV-NG (Variable Quad-Partite Vetting).
-Every kobo of the 80% Community Yield is audited by a Fiduciary Expert Seat with a "Transparency Protocol" that publishes payouts to a public ledger.
-The community holds the Sovereign Veto, allowing the youth and elders to block any project or leader that attempts to bypass the 80/20 split.
-Revenue is "Clean Local Capital"—it never hits a government account; it flows from the Tenant to the Trust.
+Every kobo of the Gross Rent is audited by a Fiduciary Expert Seat with a "Transparency Protocol" that publishes payouts to a public ledger.
+The State holds the Sovereign Veto, allowing a Governor to block any project or potential bad actor that attempts to bypass the 50/30/20 split.
+Revenue is "Clean Local Capital"—it never hits a government account; it flows from the Tenant to the State Treasury and to the Trust.

 ### ​IV.
 The Labor Firewall: The "Anti-Japa" Arbitrage